lukmanfash/lukmanfash/README.md

 # Other Research
-•	GIS-based Assessment of Groundwater Vulnerability to Contamination in Pennsylvania, USA, using DRASTIC Model.
+•	GIS-based Assessment of Groundwater Vulnerability to Contamination in Pennsylvania, using DRASTIC Model.

 • [Geospatial Analysis of the Effect of Land Use resulting from Urbanization on Surface Water Quality in Massachusetts(https://sites.tufts.edu/gis/files/2020/07/fashina_lukman_UEP232_Fall2019.pdf)